 TAS Image Analysis Software

-TAS Image Analysis Software is a powerful, integrated suite of advanced, yet easy-to-use thermal image manipulation and enhancement tools for accurate analysis of thermal images.
-Spatial Thermographic Imaging©, precision Segmentation, and Isotherm are the core modes, with STI providing amazing visualizations of subcutaneous tissue, organs, and physiological functions within the body (from standard grayscale thermal images captured with medical-grade infrared-sensitive cameras).
+TAS Image Analysis Software, although not yet available for sale, is a powerful, integrated suite of advanced, yet easy-to-use thermal image manipulation and enhancement tools for accurate analysis of thermal images.
+Spatial Thermal Imaging©, precision Segmentation, and Isotherm are the core modes, with STI providing amazing visualizations of subcutaneous tissue, organs, and physiological functions within the body (from standard grayscale thermal images captured with medical-grade infrared-sensitive cameras).

-- Spatial Thermographic Imaging provides visualization of selected regions inside the body.
+- Spatial Thermal Imaging provides visualization of selected regions inside the body.